 And, it’s relatively safe for anyone to try.
 (Many kinds are made out of coconut husks).

-Activated charcoal is also used to reduce gas and bloating too.
+Activated charcoal is also used to reduce gas and bloating.

 Just make sure you are taking charcoal away from prescription medications; charcoal can bind them too.
-And also, make sure you drink plenty of water when taking it.
+Also, make sure you drink plenty of water when taking it.

 Mix glutamine powder into your water